ibm-cloud-docs/pattern-sap-on-vpc/storage-decisions.md

 ## Architecture decisions for VSIs
-{: #bare-metal-storage table}
+{: #vsi-storage table}

-The following are architecture decisions for VSIss for this design.
+The following are architecture decisions for VSI storage for this design.

 | Architecture decision | Requirement | Decision | Rationale |
 | -------------- | -------------- | -------------- | -------------- |